 Facilitated by Frances Brown, Creative Enterprise Manager, London Metropolitan University

 This event has now ended.
 It offered a chance to consider teaching that enables student futures and through the asking of questions of award winning author and educationalist Dr. Colin Jones.
 Colin is a teaching expert with a gift to entertain, inform, and to simply make you sit up and think about how your teaching practice…and it certainly did that!
 21 staff from across the University attended and feedback has been very positive (one maybe asking him back from Tasmania to speak at another event).

-This event is a forerunner to the Vice Chancellor’s Inspiring Enterprise Week (24-28 March) and will help stimulate thinking about inspiring the next set of academic, political and private sector leaders.
-By developing a mindset and capability for enterprise and innovation through learning we can add value to research led teaching, as we look to prepare students’ for the challenges of 21 century graduateness.
+Colins talked of by developing a mindset and capability for enterprise and innovation through learning we can add value to research led teaching, as we look to prepare students’ for the challenges of 21 century graduateness.

-Colin will introduce how his previous life as successful sportsman and founder of an Australian based business, which eventually left him in debt, led him to recognise how teaching philosophies can enable the next generation.
-He hopes the two hour session will align thinking to explore the demands of new ways of learning.
-Colin’s home in Tasmania is a long way away, so grab this opportunity whilst you can.
-Lunch will be available from midday.
+Colin will introduced how his previous life as successful sportsman and founder of an Australian based business, which eventually left him in debt, led him to recognise how teaching philosophies can enable the next generation.

 Return to Events Page